 220. Has the ACC system reacted in unusual or unexpected ways?
 221. How often have you encountered situations where the ACC system brakes abruptly or hard causing the vehicle behind you to get uncomfortably close, or to brake hard?
 222. Have you ever been "rear-ended" by another vehicle while using the ACC system?
 226. To what extent have you been confused about which system is operating?
 (For system with both conventional cruise and ACC) 233.
 At what following distance do you typically have the ACC system set to?
+234. When division is the pain have been entered the policies of following distance?
 234. When driving in the rain, how have you changed the vehicle's following distance?
 235. When driving in heavy traffic, how have you changed the vehicle's following distance?
-Interface 229.
+233. When arrying in heavy traine, now have you changed the vehicle's following distance: Interface 229.
 How intuitive and understandable are the ACC system's sounds?
 230. How intuitive and understandable are the ACC system's displays?
 231. To what extent have you been confused about what speed the ACC is set to?
 232. To what extent have you been confused about what following distance the ACC is set to?
 238. Why has the system not lived up to your expectations?
 239. If you could change any aspect of the ACC system, what would you change?